 Try to write your listing descriptions as though you’re describing your property to a friend – you’ll capture an informal yet excited tone that will draw your reader in.
 Just be sure to keep it consistent throughout.

-3. Make sure your Unique Selling Proposition (USP) is unique
+4. Make sure your Unique Selling Proposition (USP) is actually unique

 Everyone knows the vacation rental industry is growing bigger and bigger each week, so the only way to win more bookings is by creating standout content that obliterates any chance of competition.
 Just kidding!
 Well, kind of not really…